+"psychotropic substance" means any substance in Part II of the Second Schedule;

+"public analyst" means a person appointed a public analyst under section two of the Food and Drugs Act;

+"securities" means-

+- (a) shares, debentures, stocks or bonds issued or proposed to be issued by a Government; - (b) shares, debentures, stocks, bonds or notes issued or proposed to be issued by a body corporate; - (c) any right or option in respect of any such shares, debentures, stocks, bonds or notes; or - (d) any instruments recognised as securities under any written law;

+"trafficking" means-

-- "psychotropic substance" means any substance in Part II of the Second Schedule; - "public analyst" means a person appointed a public analyst under section two of the Food and Drugs Act; - " securities " means- - (a) shares, debentures, stocks or bonds issued or proposed to be issued by a Government; - (b) shares, debentures, stocks, bonds or notes issued or proposed to be issued by a body corporate; - (c) any right or option in respect of any such shares, debentures, stocks, bonds or notes; or - (d) any instruments recognised as securities under any written law; - "trafficking" means- - (a) being involved directly or indirectly in the unlawful buying or selling of narcotic drugs of psychotropic substances and includes the commission of an offence under this Act in circumstances suggesting that the offence was being committed in connection with buying or selling; or - (b) being found in possession of narcotic drugs or psychotropic substances in such amounts or quantities as the President may, by statutory instrument, declare to be trafficking for the purposes of this Act. - 3.
-Except as otherwise provided in this Act, this Act shall apply notwithstanding any other written law to the contrary.
+- (a) being involved directly or indirectly in the unlawful buying or selling of narcotic drugs or psychotropic substances and includes the commission of an offence under this Act in circumstances suggesting that the offence was being committed in connection with buying or selling; or - (b) being found in possession of narcotic drugs or psychotropic substances in such amounts or quantities as the President may, by statutory instrument, declare to be trafficking for the purposes of this Act.

-Application
+3. Application